flynnsharwood/pixBoards/readme.md

 ### install

+you can install the pixBoards package from PyPi

+`pip install pixBoards`

+or clone the repo.

 `git clone https://github.com/flynnsharwood/boards_v2.git`

 ### First time upload
 If it is the first time you are uploading, you will have to install postgresql first if not already installed.

-Also, if you have a LOT of files to upload for the first time, go to the uploader folder. (now in a different repo, search for it)
+Also, if you have a LOT of files to upload for the first time, go to the uploader folder. [repo link](https://github.com/flynnsharwood/imgUploader)

 1. set up the directories list in config.yml
 1. run listFiles.py. it will create a file named "MediaFiles.py"